• Art magazine

 The challenge of maintaining this large legacy and at the same time converting the building into a practical coworking space was the local architect Henri Cleinsge .

 He created separate areas for employees, coworking members, tenants of meeting rooms and café customers by facilitating the river through transparent and translucent edges, using the original bank switch as a natural partition and building a complex glass row.
-Walls between the different areas, with a defined access, are intended to reflect the level of permanent for every working group.
+Walls between the different areas, with a defined access, are said to be the degree of permanent for each workers' group against mirrors .

 Visually it is a breathtaking coherent space, but the separation of the individual premises is exactly hit, so that you have coworking areas and meeting rooms in which you can work in peace, but also a busy public café area.